jinskvarghese/rule-engine/README.md

 }
 ````
 **Response**: Returns true if the rule matches the user data, otherwise false.

+## WebSocket Integration (Real-time Updates)
+The application provides real-time rule creation and evaluation updates using WebSockets.
+These updates are displayed directly on the frontend.

 ## Frontend UI
 The project includes a basic HTML-based frontend to interact with the API.